SKHS-GDP-2019-2020/Clone-Starter-Code/docs/instructions.md

       ```
    - Proofread and if it is right, hit the **Enter** key to run the command.
 If you need to make changes you can use the arrow keys to move around and edit what you typed.
    - Any output from the command indicates an error – most likely a typo, proofread again.
 You can use the up arrow key to move back through your command history.
+   - You only have to do this once on a computer – but you will have to do it each time you try to _clone_, _fetch_, or _push_ changes back to GitHub on a new computer.
 1. Next, in your borowser, click on the link to go to the starter code repository on GitHub **[{{site.data.assignment.starter-code-org}}/{{site.data.assignment.starter-code-repo}}][starter-code-url].** When you get there find the **Fork** button at click on it to your own copy of the code.
 1. To work with your fork of the **{{site.data.assignment.starter-code-repo}}** repository in Unity, you will need a copy on your computer.
 Git calls this step _cloning_.
 Start by finding the green **Clone or Download** button.
 1. Click on the **Clone or Download** button and select the **Open in Desktop** option.